Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

 - you have a family history of heart problems

-- you're going to be admitted to hospital as an in-patient
+- you're going to be admitted to stay in hospital

-- an ECG is particularly recommended for the specific drug that your doctor is considering prescribing for you
+- an ECG is recommended for the specific drug that you may be prescribed.

-Will I need more tests after I start taking it?
+Will I need more tests after I start taking antipsychotics?

-After you start taking the medication, your mental health team will need to continue to monitor all the above aspects of your physical health regularly.
+After you start taking the medication, your mental health team will need to continue to monitor your physical health.
 They will also need to monitor and record:

-- whether you're taking the drug in the way you're supposed to
+- whether you're taking your medication in the way you're supposed to

-- what side effects it's causing – especially any that might be confused with symptoms of psychosis, such as agitation
+- what side effects it's causing.
+This includes any side effects similar to the symptoms of psychosis, such as agitation.

-If you're on a high dose of antipsychotics, you should be given an ECG every one to three months because antipsychotics can sometimes cause heart problems as a side effect.
-The risk is greater with higher doses.
-Whatever your dose, if you have unexplained blackouts, you should let your doctor know and they should monitor your heart rhythm regularly.
+If you're on a high dose of antipsychotics, you should be given an ECG every one to three months.
+This is because antipsychotics can sometimes cause heart problems as a side effect.
+The risk of this happening is greater with higher doses.

-If you've been on the drug for a year and are getting on well with it, your GP can monitor your physical health instead of your mental health team.
-Your doctor should review your treatment at least once a year to check whether it's still working well for you – but you can ask them for a review whenever you want one.
-You can see the screening guide they may use here.
+If you've been taking the drug for a year and are getting on well with it, your doctor can monitor your physical health instead of your mental health team.
+Your doctor should review your treatment at least once a year to check that it's still working well for you.
+But you can ask them for a review whenever you want one.

-If you have any of the following conditions, your doctor should use particular caution when prescribing you an antipsychotic.
-They may also need to monitor you even more regularly to check its effects:
+If you have any of the following conditions, your doctor should take care when prescribing you an antipsychotic:

 - liver or kidney disease

-- cardiovascular (heart and circulation) disease – or a family history of it
+- cardiovascular (heart and circulatory) disease, or a family history of it

 - Parkinson’s disease